Cameron Todd Willingham: Evidence

 After the fire, the police investigation determined that the fire had been started using some form of a liquid accelerant.
 This evidence included a finding of char patterns in the floor in the shape of "puddles," a finding of multiple starting points of the fire, and a finding that the fire had burned "fast and hot," all considered to indicate a fire that had been ignited with the help of a liquid accelerant.
-The investigators also found charring under the aluminum front doorjamb, which they believed was a further indication of a liquid accelerant and tested positive for such an accelerant in the area of the front door.
+The investigators also found charring under the aluminum front door jamb, which they believed was a further indication of a liquid accelerant and tested positive for such an accelerant in the area of the front door.
 No clear motive was found, and Willingham's wife denied that the couple had been fighting prior to the night of the fire.

 Witnesses

 Johnny Webb

 In addition to the arson evidence presented at the trial, a jailhouse informant named Johnny Webb testified at that time.
 His testimony has been criticized as contentious for several reasons.
 Webb claimed that Willingham confessed that he set the fire to hide an injury or death of one of the girls, which was caused by his wife.
-But none of the girls were found at the time of death to have physical injuries that were still distinguishable after the effects of the fire.
-Webb later told David Grann, a reporter for The New Yorker that he might have been mistaken.
+However, none of the girls were found at the time of death to have physical injuries that were still distinguishable after the effects of the fire.
+Webb later told David Grann, a reporter for The New Yorker, that he might have been mistaken.
 He said he was prescribed many medications at that point while being treated for bipolar disorder.

 At Willingham's trial, Webb offered an explanation for the individual, distinguishable burns found on Amber's forehead and arm.
 He said that Willingham confessed to burning her twice with a piece of "wadded up" paper in an effort to make it appear as though the children were "playing with fire."

 Prosecutor John Jackson noted that Webb was considered unreliable, but he later supported an early release from prison for Webb.
-Webb later sent Jackson a "Motion to Recant Testimony," which declared, "Mr. Willingham is innocent of all charges."
+Webb later sent Jackson a "Motion to Recant Testimony", which declared, "Mr. Willingham is innocent of all charges."
 Willingham's attorneys were not notified.
 Webb later recanted his recantation.
-Webb later asked, "The statute of limitations has run out on perjury, hasn't it?"
+He later asked, "The statute of limitations has run out on perjury, hasn't it?"

 Webb and Jackson consistently denied that Webb was offered a sentence reduction in return for his testimony against Willingham.
 Evidence of such a deal would have eliminated Webb's testimony.
-In February 2014, The New York Times reported that the Innocence Project investigators said that they had discovered a handwritten note in Webb's files indicating that such a deal was in play.
+In February 2014, The New York Times reported that the Innocence Project investigators said they had discovered a handwritten note in Webb's files indicating that such a deal was in play.